 Procurement Officers must ensure that any award is made on the basis of MEAT and not based on price alone.
 Furthermore it remains necessary for all procedures to include fundamental considerations such as fair work matters, community benefits and sustainable procurement.

-Where a relevant service contract is valued below the EU Threshold of £663,540, but at least £50k, Procurement Officers must conduct their procurement process fully in line with the Procurement (Scotland) Regulations 2016 and the Procurement Reform (Scotland) Act 2014.
+Where a relevant service contract is valued below the Threshold of £663,540, but at least £50k, Procurement Officers must conduct their procurement process fully in line with the Procurement (Scotland) Regulations 2016 and the Procurement Reform (Scotland) Act 2014.

 Route 2 of the Procurement Journey provides full guidance in line with these requirements and should be followed by Procurement Officers conducting this category of procurement exercise.